Housing Disrepair Claims

 Broken or faulty roof, guttering, downpipes and drains

 A broken or faulty roof can be very dangerous, especially if it collapses or results in debris falling from a height.
 It can also allow rainwater to enter the property, potentially lead to damp and mould problems.
 The same is true for guttering, downpipes and drains that are not kept clear and in good working order.

-When a landlord fails to keep a property in a good state of repair, it can damage the interior of the property.
+When a housing association or council fails to keep a property in a good state of repair, it can damage the interior of the property.
 This might include the wallpaper, paintwork, furniture, fixtures and fittings, clothes and carpets.
 You can claim compensation for damage to your personal belongings.